 About PM’s meeting with Zuck

 Both the leaders will face a Q and A session, and they’re likely to discuss their strategies on internet penetration in India with others.
-Local news channel is expected to broadcast this meeting.
+The local news channels are expected to broadcast this meeting.
 Don’t miss it!